pepperlabs/pepper/README.md

 ## Supported databases

-As it uses Laravel Eloquent only, it would support SQLite, MySQL, PostgreSQL and, SQLServer.
+As it uses Laravel Eloquent only, it can support all supported Laravel ORM such as: SQLite, MySQL, PostgreSQL and, SQLServer.

 If you discover a security vulnerability within Pepper, please send an e-mail to Amirmasoud Sheydaei via [amirmasoud.sheydaei@gmail.com](mailto:amirmasoud.sheydaei@gmail.com).
 All security vulnerabilities will be promptly addressed.